How is the WooCommerce customer data stored in the database

 3. Searching the WooCommerce user data with Users Insights

-As you can see from the examples above, doing even the most basic WooCommerce database search requires building a quite complex query.
+As you can see from the examples above, even the most basic WooCommerce database search requires building quite a complex query.
 This is where Users Insights and its WooCommerce module can come in handy.
-By using the advanced filters you can easily search the registered user data, such as billing/shipping address, number of orders and lifetime value.
+Advanced filters allow you to easily search the registered user data, such as billing/shipping address, number of orders, and lifetime value.

 With Users Insights, the example above is as simple as loading the billing address in a custom field and adding a filter by city and order status: